Composing

 (In this paragraph I describe my work as a composer in general.
 For a list of all compositions, click here.

-In the menu above, you can also choose various categories separately.)
+In the drop menu above, you can also choose various categories separately.)

-I wrote scores for three feature films and several shorts and documentaries (–> see the Films section).
+I wrote scores for four feature films and several shorts and documentaries (–> see the Films section).

 I’ve written several compositions for large or even very large orchestras: